-(12) % Change in "Gross Revenues" - "Gross Revenues" means all revenues attributable to all entities within Brown & Settle for the specified period.
-Gross revenues of any new division, service, product offering, business line or other assets acquired by Brown & Settle will be excluded from the definition of "Gross Revenues" until such new business has been a part of Brown & Settle for at least 12 months.
-In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
-Brown & Settle's "% change in Gross Revenues" is subject to a collar of (plus or minus) 6%.
+- (14) % Change in "Gross Revenues" "Gross Revenues" means all revenues of Cresa and its affiliates for a specified period, determined on a consolidated basis under GAAP (which for avoidance of doubt will not include co-brokerage fees and rebates).
+Gross revenues of any new business line, entity or division acquired from an independent third party will be excluded from the definition of "Gross Revenues" until the first fiscal year that begins after the completion of 12 calendar months following the effective date of the acquisition of such acquired business.
+In addition, the gross revenues from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to an independent third party will be excluded from "Gross Revenue" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
+Cresa's "% change in Gross Revenues" is subject to a collar of (plus or minus) 7%. - (15) The Distribution from Cresa resets for the first time beginning in 2026.
+Therefore, there is no estimated change to the performance metric in these periods.